Phoebe-WD/React-Example/README.md

 # React Example by Phoebe Wilckens 👩‍💻

-Created as a example for an Acamica course of Front End Development.
+Created as an example for an Acamica course of Front End Development.

 ## Languages used 👩‍💻